patil-suraj/question_generation/README.md

 **1. prepend format:**

- Here the answer is simply added before the conext and seperated by sep token.
+ Here the answer is simply added before the context and seperated by sep token.
 For example

  `42 [SEP] 42 is the answer to life, the universe and everything.`